Bowie vs Eastside Early College High: A vs D in Austin ISD (2025 TEA)

 Ed Neuhaus Ed Neuhaus December 8, 2025 6 min read

-One Scored a 93.
-The Other a 63.
-They Are Both Austin ISD High Schools.
+One Scored an A. The Other a D. They Are Both Austin ISD High Schools.

-Bowie High School earned an A with a 93 out of 100 on the 2025 TEA accountability rating.
-Eastside Early College High School scored a 63, landing a D. Both are Austin ISD high schools.
+Bowie High School earned an A on the 2025 TEA accountability rating.
+Eastside Early College High School earned a D. Both are Austin ISD high schools.
 Both serve students within the same district boundaries.
-And the 30 point gap between them is one of the widest between any two high schools in the Austin metro.
+And the gap between them is one of the widest between any two high schools in the Austin metro.
 This is the kind of comparison that lays bare how different the public school experience can be depending on which side of town you live on.

-Bowie draws from the southwest Austin neighborhoods along MoPac and Slaughter Lane, where the median home price is $725,000.
-Eastside Early College serves east Austin communities where the median is around $600,000.
-But the price gap is smaller than the performance gap, which makes this comparison worth understanding for any buyer weighing Austin ISD high school zones.
+Bowie draws from the southwest Austin neighborhoods along MoPac and Slaughter Lane.
+Eastside Early College serves east Austin communities.
+The two zones feel like different cities, which makes this comparison worth understanding for any buyer weighing Austin ISD high school zones.

 Bowie vs Eastside Early College High: Quick Comparison